openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setting-up-the-reporting-server.md

 Creating your Nightscout reporting server can require one or more web-based applications that will require maintenance.
 In order to have a free service, you may need to migrate your Nightscout site and data, if and when providers remove the free tier.

+A description of how you can set up Nightscout with the advantages and disadvantages of the various operating options, including an estimate of the costs, can be found [here](https://nightscout.github.io/nightscout/new_user/#free-diy).

 ### Option 2 - Pay for a hosted Nightscout service

 There are also options from different service providers who host Nightscout for you, with a monthly fee.
 The costs are manageable, and the advantage of a hosted option is that you do not need to be IT-literate, or have any operating infrastructure.